nomasters/handshake/design-docs/handshake-core.md

 3. Alice retrieves the message from storage and decrypts it.
 She extracts the parent hash as part of the message.
 4. Alice retrieves the message from storage and decrypts it.
 She extracts the parent hash as part of the message.

-Alice reaches a stopping point because the parent hash matches and existing message in her chat history.
+Alice reaches a stopping point because the parent hash matches an existing message in her chat history.
 She could also reach a stopping point by reaching a message that has no parent hash, or the message has no lookup hash.
-This is possible if the history has been deleted and the parent hash has already been retrieved previously.
+This is possible if the history has been deleted and the parent hash has previously been retrieved.

 ### Chat Log